deviaan/deviaan.online/content/posts/003_eggs_in_basket.md

 ### Instructions included

-I felt good going both first or second when playing.
+I felt good going both first or second--which was the main thing I wanted out of my deck.
 Going first, you really want to open on Exeggcute and get into Exeggutor right away.
 It happens often enough to win a few games on its own.
 A single heads on your attack is enough to derail your opponent's game plan.

 Going second your choices open up a lot.
 I normally would _not_ attach to Exeggcute going second unless I needed to mark 20 damage on their active Pokemon.
-This way, I can build up one of the three energy attacks and then, if Exeggcute lives, go right into attacking with Exeggutor the next turn.
+This way, I can build up one of the three energy attackers and then, if Exeggcute lives, go right into attacking with Exeggutor the next turn.

 Exeggutor defines your early and mid game.
 You want to get it up, keep it healthy to stall out as long as it takes to power up one of your 3 energy attackers, and get at least 1 knock out.
 If you manage to do that, you're in a really strong position to finish out the game.
 When you have to choose between baby and ex Exeggutor, pick based on the match up.
 If you think Exeggutor ex can live at least 3 turns, use him.
 If not, it's better to use baby Exeggutor to give up a single prize, then switch in to a Tauros as a 2nd stalling Pokemon so you can power up your bench.